Samsung/Tizen.NET/_quickguides/publish-wearableapp.md

    You can add your application information and register application binary (.tpk file) for submission.

-   After adding your application binary, you can see all wearable devices are selected as follows.
+   After adding your application binary, you can see all wearable devices are selected as follows:

    ![][selected_devices]